-2013-14 Required Use of the Baden Baseball
+2013-14 Required Use of the Baden Softball

-The Baden ball is required to be used in all boys' state baseball tournament series games.
-There can be no substitution of a ball manufactured by another company, nor can you substitute a different legal Baden ball for this one, which incorporates the registered mark of the IHSA in its construction, until the designated supply has been exhausted.
-If your supply becomes exhausted, you must use the designated Baden ball and obtain it locally.
+The Baden ball is required to be used in all boys' state baseball and girls' softball tournament series games.
+There can be no substitution of a ball manufactured by another company, nor can you substitute a different legal Baden ball for this one, which incorporates the registered mark of the IHSA in its construction.

-The IHSA Official Ball Game Plan for boys' baseball is reproduced below.
+The IHSA Official Ball Game Plan for girls' softball is reproduced below.